-The decision in relation to the document in the possession of the Department which fall within the scope of your request is to release one document in part with deletions
+The decision in relation to the documents in the possession of the Department which fall within the scope of your request is to release four documents in part with deletions.

 6 Reasons for Decision

 Detailed reasons for my decision are set out below.